Vincent Cronin: Awards

-Cronin was a recipient of the Richard Hillary Award, the W.H.
-Heinemann Award (1955), and the Rockefeller Foundation Award (1958).
-He also contributed to the Revue des Deux Mondes, was the first General Editor of the Companion Guides series, and was on the Council of the Royal Society of Literature.
+Cronin was a recipient of the Richard Hillary Award, the W. H. Heinemann Award (1955), and the Rockefeller Foundation Award (1958).
+He also contributed to the Revue des Deux Mondes, was the first general editor of the Companion Guides series, and was on the council of the Royal Society of Literature.

+His publications sold well, but were not always received well by scholars.
+Reviewer John T. Alexander called Catherine, Empress of All the Russias, a "facile popularization".